wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

     http://sourceforge.net/tracker/?group_id=40254&atid=427564

   In Version 2.x :
-    - PclZip does only support file uncompressed or compressed with deflate (compression method 8)
+    - digiPclZip does only support file uncompressed or compressed with deflate (compression method 8)
-    - PclZip does not support password protected zip archive
+    - digiPclZip does not support password protected zip archive
     - Some concern were seen when changing mtime of a file while archiving.
       Seems to be linked to Daylight Saving Time (PclTest_changing_mtime).